Battle of Outpost Kelly

-The Battle of Outpost Kelly was a battle fought between 17 and 24 September 1952 during the Korean War between United Nations Command (UN) and Chinese forces for possession of a UN outpost position.
+The Battle of Outpost Kelly was fought between 17 and 24 September 1952 during the Korean War between United Nations Command (UN) and Chinese forces for possession of a UN outpost position.
 The Chinese successfully seized the position and defended it against UN counterattacks.
-The battle is noted as the defending UN force had been largely composed of Spanish-speaking Puerto Ricans.
+The battle is notable for the defending UN force having been largely composed of Spanish-speaking Puerto Ricans.

 Background

 In September 1952 the US 3rd Infantry Division defended a sector of the Jamestown Line the UN main line of resistance in Korea, occupying a series of outposts manned by forces varying from a squad to a company in strength on the low-lying hills in front of the line.
 One of these was Outpost Kelly, situated 3 mi south of Kyeho-dong and about 1 mi west of the double horseshoe bend of the Imjin River.
 On 17 September C Company, under the operational control of the 2d Battalion, 65th Infantry Regiment, defended Kelly.
 Facing the 65th Regiment in the area around Kelly were the Chinese People's Volunteer Army (PVA) 2nd and 3rd Battalions, 348th Regiment, 116th Division, 39th Army.
 There had been an increase in the number and aggressiveness of PVA patrols in the entire 65th Regiment sector during September and also an increase in the frequency of PVA mortar fire.
 These signs usually heralded an impending attack.